commaai/calib_challenge/README.md

 - 5 videos are labeled with a 2D array describing the direction of travel at every frame of the video with a pitch and yaw angle in radians.
 - 5 videos are unlabeled.
 It is your task to generate the labels for them.
-- The labels are generated using a Neural Network, and the labels were confirmed with a SLAM algorithm.
+- The example labels are generated using a Neural Network, and the labels were confirmed with a SLAM algorithm.
 - You can estimate the focal length to be 910 pixels.

 Deliverable